kStor2poche/kStor2poche/README.md

 # Hi !
-Name's Léo, student of french engineering school [Télécom SudParis](https://www.telecom-sudparis.eu/).
+Name's kStor2poche, student of french engineering school [Télécom SudParis](https://www.telecom-sudparis.eu/).

 I'm interested in various domains of computer science, ranging from shaders to cybersecurity (and many other things in the middle, including linux).